 Flying-fox camp management

-During the day, flying-foxes congregate in patches of trees, known as camps, to roost.
-Flying-fox camps close to urban and regional settlements can create issues for the community and they need proactive management.
+During the day, flying-foxes congregate to roost in trees.
+These locations are known as camps and can cause issues for the community when they are close to urban and regional settlements.
+These issues need proactive management.

 In recognition of camp impacts and community concerns and to streamline regulation under current legislation, the NSW Department of Planning, Industry and Environment developed the Flying-fox Camp Management Policy 2015, which includes a proactive camp management approach.